zumo/zumokit-android/README.md

 ## Example

-The [example project](https://github.com/zumo/zumokit-android/tree/master/example) demonstrates the expected user flow, including authentication process, wallet creation and transaciton submission.
+The [example project](https://github.com/zumo/zumokit-android/tree/master/example) demonstrates the expected user flow, including authentication process, wallet creation and transaction submission.
 Ask your [account manager](mailto:support@zumo.money) to provide you with neccesarry credentials.

 To run the example project, clone the repo, open  the project in Android Studio and build & run the project.